Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 ## Deploying with ElephantSQL

-Due to changes in Heroku the PostgreSQL databases created during this project need to be hosted externally.
+Due to changes in Heroku, the PostgreSQL databases created during this project need to be hosted externally.

 For this I've used ElephantSQL and will detail the process of deploying the databases here: